 We already have a HomeSeer plug-in for Sonoff's with Tasmota firmware which works great and we use it all the time, but sometimes WiFi isn't good enough especially for controls outside of the home or in a situation where reliability is important.
 For these cases we introduce the KMTronic Web Relay, an Ethernet based 8 relay device with optional DIN mounting.
 With the Web Relay we can control 8 individual relays using HomeSeer and our KMT Plug-in.
 We already use these both inside and outside of the building and find them very reliable and cost effective especially as compared to devices such as the Adam 6060 at 5 times the price.
 Likewise, sometimes temperature measurement is required with a degree of reliability and flexibility, such as monitoring external temperature, or water temperature.
 The one-wire DS18B20 is an established and reliable sensor available in many form factors and each LAN-DS1820 unit can support up to 4 of these.

 You can purchase both of these excellent devices from KMTronic Ltd in Bulgaria.
+If you use coupon code ST2708K46 then you will get 20% discount on your order which is outstanding value.

 There are currently two version of the Web Relay unit